 The time we exercise affects how we sleep.
 Physical activities right before bedtime are not recommended.
 Workouts increase our body temperatures, but quality sleep requires a cooler body.
 It’s advisable to work out some hours before you sleep.
 I walk a lot, swim, and hit the gym almost every evening.
 Whenever I retire to bed tired, I doze off within minutes.

 Our bedroom’s ambiance is at the center of the quality of sleep we get.
 Our rooms need to be comfortable for us to sleep well.
 Distractions such as television and mobile phones should be turned off.
 My phone, laptop, TV, and electronics are usually off two hours before I sleep.
-I have also invested in a hybrid mattress and luxury comforters.
+I have also invested in a hybrid mattress, which I was able to purchase for much cheaper using my trusty coupons from companies like Raise (https://www.raise.com/coupons/saatva) and luxury comforters.